 Attendees (and your staff) appreciate convenient charging options in a booth where they can sit and chat.
 Newer charging tables and kiosks come with both USB and wireless options.
 Plus they can be branded with your logo or marketing message.
-Not only are the tables available in a variety of shapes, like round, square, rectangle, and octagons, but they are also available in bistro, end, and coffee tables.
+Not only are the tables available in a variety of shapes, like round, square, rectangle, and octagon, but they are also available in bistro, end, and coffee tables.
 Most have attractive LED lighting too, which can be customized to match the primary color of your booth.
-Gone are the days when the only charging option look like someone stole it from the airport on the way to the exhibition hall.
+Gone are the days when the only charging option looked like someone stole it from the airport on the way to the trade show.

-Renting your trade show furniture as opposed to buying it can be an easy way to go all-out and get the perfect setup for your next show.
-Alternatively, if you find yourself renting the same kinds of items a lot, starting with rentals sure makes it easier to make an informed purchasing decision.
+Renting your trade show furniture as opposed to buying it can be an easy way to elevate the aesthetics of your booth space.
+Alternatively, starting with rentals makes it easier to make an informed purchasing decision.

 Need Help Pairing the Right Trade Show Furniture with Your Booth?